 - 1. Phonogram Sounds app.
 This free app can be used on your computer, tablet, or phone.
 Go to www.allaboutlearningpress.com/phonogram-sounds-app to download.
 Simply tap the phonogram to hear the sound. - 2.
 Letter Tiles app.
 If you own the Letter Tiles app, "long hold" on a letter tile to hear the sound(s).
 (As discussed on page 27, this app has many other features as well, including moveable letter tiles.) - 3.
 Chart in Appendix B. Key words are given for each phonogram.

-Using the method you prefer, take a moment to preview phonograms wh and ee, which are the first two phonograms you will be teaching in Level 2.
+Using the method you prefer, take a moment to preview phonograms ey and ear, the first two phonograms you will be teaching in Level 4.